The fat times are over.

 Throw away the old and then play the real game.

-Technologies and companies develop in the familiar S-curves.
-It’s all about continuous learning and staying on the ball.
-We have to work on our long-term competitiveness, Simon Sinek calls it ‘Playing the Infinite Game’.
+Technologies and companies are developing in the familiar S-curves.
+It's all about continuous learning and staying on the ball.
+We have to work on our long-term competitiveness, Simon Sinek calls it 'Playing the Infinite Game'.
 We have a few years of work ahead of us, we have a lot of catching up to do, especially in the whole area of software technologies and value creation.

 But we also have good prerequisites for this.
-You’ve already mentioned it: Know-how, in-depth knowledge, a high level of education, etc. But that will only happen if you follow the path consistently for a few years.
+You've already mentioned it: Know-how, in-depth knowledge, a high level of education, etc. But that will only happen if we follow this path consistently for a few years.
 Really a few years.
 And if you fall into a pit, you just have to shake yourself, walk 3 meters to the side and then carry on anyway.
-And don’t question everything again, just keep going.
-That’s the first thing: this consistency.
+And don't question everything again, just keep going.
+That's the first thing: this consistency.

 Ole Harms: Maybe that's the image.
 You walk a long distance with a heavy rucksack.
 You get fitter.
 But you also take things out of your rucksack so that you can get further.
 Yes, and then in the end it really is a fitness program.
 But that takes years and only works if you don't constantly castigate yourself in the sense of: "Oh damn, now we've missed a train and we won't be first next year - we have to question everything."
 For me, it's not about being "the best" in some new technology or value-added area in 2-3 years' time.